Using AnimationTree

 Creating a tree

-• AnimationNodeStateMachine: Contains multiple root nodes as children in a graph.
-Each node is used as a state, and provides multiple functions to alternate between states.
+: Contains multiple nodes as children in a graph.
+Each node is used as a state, with multiple functions used to alternate between states.

 Blend tree

-The easiest way to test this functionality is to connect an Animation node to it directly:
+The simplest connection to make is to connect an Animation

-Following is a short description of available nodes:
+Following is a description of the other available nodes:

 Blend2 / Blend3